seanbreckenridge/albums/README.md

 - `nextalbums update-csv-datafiles` queries the live SQL instance to update the files in [`csv_data`](./csv_data)
 - `nextalbums create-sql-statements` uses the data from the spreadsheet to generate a `.sql` file, which when run creates the schema above.
 The [`sql_data/score_statements.sql`](sql_data/score_statements.sql) file contains all the data for my scores/listen on date, so I can query all that info through SQL.
 See below for example queries.

-This entire process is managed by me using `./update`, which calls those in the required order to update all the datafiles here
+This entire process is managed by me using `./update`, which calls those in the required order to update all the data here

 `nextalbums favorites` is a small script that queries my favorite albums using the live SQL instance